lzwjava/blog-source/_posts/2023-08-01-ml-job-find.md

 3. Did some LLM training and Neural Network training on my laptop.
 Read around 10 machine learning papers and walked through some codes.
 4. Listen to a lot of lectures from Andrew Ng and OpenAI Cofounder John Schulman.
 5. Making a deep learning computer that uses Nvidia GPU and supports CUDA programming.
-6. Read the source code of Facebook llama project a bit.
+6. Read the source code of the Facebook llama project a bit.